0% up to 48 Months on over 110 Brands!

 In addition to the AD and DA daughter cards, Joe has also included the B22- ALPS Orca Daughter Card, which acts as a monitor level control with four-channel DAC, custom op-amps, and a direct-coupled, all-discrete Class-A analog signal path.

-“The BURL Mothership offers some of the coolest-sounding conversion for tracking and mixing music on the planet,” Joe says.
+“The BURL Mothership offers some of the coolest-sounding conversions for tracking and mixing music on the planet,” Joe says.
 “Treat it nice and you have a great stereo image and tons of depth.
 But dig in deep and hit it hard and you’re in a different ballpark altogether!
 And since the Mothership is completely customizable, I can lay it out in a way that makes sense for my workflow.”

 To complement the all-mighty analog power of the Mothership, you need a world-class microphone.
 The Soyuz SU-017 tube mic is hand-crafted with a gold-sputtered one-inch diaphragm, delivering sound that is rich and balanced with an open top-end.
 The SU-017 has quickly become a favorite for such artists as Coldplay, Radiohead, and Paramore, as well as producers like Nigel Godrich, Sylvia Massy, and Butch Walker.

-“The Soyuz 017 tube is a modern classic that stands up to highest scrutiny,” states Joe.
+“The Soyuz 017 tube is a modern classic that stands up to the highest scrutiny,” states Joe.
 “It belongs on the top shelf of the mic locker next to 47s and 251s, despite being an original design.”

 In order to monitor every detail of your recordings, you need a pair of studio monitors that deliver class-leading clarity.
 Joe recommends the Barefoot Footprint 01 studio monitors.
 These three-way active monitors utilize Barefoot’s patented Dual-Force technology to eliminate cabinet vibrations and reduce unwanted distortion for pristine sound.